jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 ## Musical Scales

 A musical scale is a collection of intervals.
 Starting on one note, then following the interval pattern will create a scale.
 Scales are useful for a variety of reasons because they contain all of the notes within a given key.
 The note beginning the scale is the key of that scale. following the same pattern on a different note will result in another of the same scale in a different key.

+Using a certain scale will give your music a unique character.
+Be sure to listen to each of the scales we go over to see which ones you like and might want to use in a project!

-Throughout this section, we will use this notation in order ot represent the various intervals in a scale pattern:
+Throughout this book, we will use this notation in order ot represent the various intervals in a scale pattern:

 * H: Half-Step
 * W: Whole Step